jedipunkz/openstack_folsom_deploy/README.md

 Notice
 ----

-This script code was tested only for all in one installation.
+This script code was tested only for all in one installation and additional compuote installation.
 Now I am developing for separated compornent nodes, and addtitional compute nodes.
 Please wait a moment :D or Feel FREE for your fork.